Last updated: 2024-07-25

 Spring Boot and Kotlin are a powerful combination for creating modern web applications.
 For Kotlin, we usually use Gradle with the Kotlin DSL developed for it.
 How can we turn such a project into a multi-module project?

-Multi-module projects allow a monolith to be broken down into distinct modules without the need for the complex infrastructure required for microservices.
+Multi-module projects allow to break down monoliths into distinct modules without the need for the complex infrastructure required for microservices.
 The modules are not only separate folders similar to packages, but also form a dependency graph - thus circular connections are not possible.
 In the end, each module is compiled into a jar, and all jar's together form the executable Spring Boot fat jar.

 Splitting the classes and resources into the modules